celo-org/celo-monorepo/packages/docs/getting-started/validator-setup-faq.md

 You can then back this file up to a cloud storage for redundancy.

 {% hint style="warning" %}
-**Warning**: It's important that a strong password used since this file will be held in potentially insecure environments.
+**Warning**: It's important that you use a strong password to encrypt this file since it will be held in potentially insecure environments.
 {% endhint %}

 ## How do I install and use celocli on my node?